numbagg/numbagg/README.md

 [^1]:
     Benchmarks were run on a Mac M1 laptop in December 2023 on numbagg's HEAD, pandas 2.1.1, bottleneck 1.3.7.
-They're also run in CI, though without demonstrating the full benefits of parallelization given GHA's CPU count.
+The run in CI, though without demonstrating the full benefits of parallelization given GHA's low CPU count.

 [^2]:
     While we separate the setup and the running of the functions, pandas still